 False Positive results in the breath or blood test

 Sometimes, the results of a breath or blood test will not be accurate.
 A number of factors, such as diet, health condition, or even faulty equipment, could lead to a False Positive.
 There are also strict requirements regarding how samples are collected and stored, as well as how testing equipment is maintained.
 Our attorneys have years of experience dealing with DUI cases, and know exactly what to look for in determining whether the results of your test might be inaccurate.

 Illegal DUI Checkpoint

-The attorneys at the San Diego DUI Attorney Law Firm have had success arguing each of these defenses in DUI cases.
-Our Chief Trial Attorney, Vincent Ross, has nearly three decades of experience representing DUI defendants, and producing impressive results.
-An investment in the San Diego DUI Attorney Law Firm is an investment in your future.
+The attorneys at the San Diego DUI Attorney have had success arguing each of these defenses in DUI cases.
+Our Chief Trial Attorney, Vincent Ross, has nearly three decades of experience representing DUI defendants and producing impressive results.
+An investment in the San Diego DUI Attorney is an investment in your future.

 If you have been charged with a Second Offense DUI, do not take the situation lightly.
-Make sure you have an attorney who has the resources necessary to giver your case the attention it deserves, and who understands the impact this situation could have on your future.
+Make sure you have an attorney who has the resources necessary to give your case the attention it deserves and who understands the impact this situation could have on your future.

 Our experienced attorneys may be able to help you avoid the potential penalties following a second DUI arrest.
 We are proud to serve clients in San Diego, Vista, El Cajon, Oceanside, Chula Vista and all other San Diego County communities.